mgtv-tech/jetcache-go/docs/EN/Config.md

 // Output: record not found
 ```

-`jetcache-go` uses a lightweight approach of caching null objects to address cache penetration:
+`jetcache-go` uses a lightweight approach of [caching null objects] to address cache penetration:

-- Specify the errNotFound error: When creating the cache instance, specify the error to be returned when a key is not found.
-Examples include gorm.ErrRecordNotFound or redis.Nil.
+- When creating a cache instance, specify a "not found" error.
+For example: `gorm.ErrRecordNotFound`, `redis.Nil`.
-- Cache nil values: If a query encounters the specified errNotFound error, a placeholder value (*) is cached.
+- If a "not found" error is encountered during a query, a placeholder value (e.g., a special marker) is cached.
-- Handle nil values: When retrieving a value, the cache checks if the retrieved value is the placeholder(*).
-If it is, the corresponding `errNotFound` error is returned.
+- When retrieving the value, check if it's the placeholder.
+If so, return the corresponding "not found" error.